juhasev/sample-ninja-help/panelist-imported-select-file.md

 ### Data formats
 The importer access only values in the international formats

+#### Text
+In SampleNinja the text variables are tokenized and analyzed allowing you to store various kind of text data if desired.

+For example if you store: "Brown lazy dog" you could then later search for matches like "Brown dog".
+This may not be what you want and if you need to match the whole term you should use the **Keyword** data variable type instead.

 #### Date
 All dates must be imported in format 2021-07-22 or YYYY-MM-DD.